Chapter 7 Frequently Asked Questions

 – debts you do not list in your petition

-There is no limit as to the times a person can file for bankruptcy, however there are some time limits that you must wait in between filing to be eligible to receive a discharge in a case.
+There is no limit as to the times a person can file for bankruptcy, however there are some time limits that you must wait to be eligible to receive a discharge in a subsequent case.

-If you file a Chapter 7 bankruptcy you cannot file another Chapter 7 case for another 8 years.
+If you file a Chapter 7 bankruptcy you cannot file another Chapter 7 case for another 8 years from the date of filing.

 If you file a Chapter 13 bankruptcy (and receive a discharge) you are not eligible to file a Chapter 7 for another 6 years.